muratk5n/thirdwave/en/README.md

 ---

 Great job.
 Leadership - it matters.
-Can't have a headless mob running amok dancing on Tiktok hoping for a change.

 The Guardian: "‘The revolution is here’: Chris Smalls’ union win sparks a movement at other Amazon warehouses"